sunpy/sunpy/docs/dev_guide/contents/api.rst

 .. code-block:: python

+    from sunpy.util.exceptions import warn_deprecated

     if response_format is None:
         response_format = "legacy"
-        warnings.warn("The default response format from the VSO client will " "be changing to 'table' in version 3.1. " "To remove this warning set response_format='legacy' " "to maintain the old behaviour or response_format='table'" " to use the new behaviour.",
+        warn_deprecated("The default response format from the VSO client will " "be changing to 'table' in version 3.1. " "To remove this warning set response_format='legacy' " "to maintain the old behaviour or response_format='table'" " to use the new behaviour.")
-                    SunpyDeprecationWarning,
-                    stacklevel=2)

 .. note::